Xilinx/finn-base/docs/QONNX/bipolar_quant_op.md

 #### Version

-This version of the operator is new.
+This operator is not part of the ONNX standard and is not currently versioned.

 #### Attributes